top of page

 Depressed mother with baby

-We accept Medi-Cal, Medicare, and offer affordable private-pay rates for our perinatal services.
+Services are FREE for Partnership Health Plan (Medi-Cal) members.
+We also offer affordable private-pay rates for our perinatal services.
 Perinatal drug services, also known as perinatal substance abuse services or perinatal addiction treatment, refer to specialized programs and support services tailored to meet the unique needs of pregnant individuals or new mothers who are struggling with substance abuse or addiction.
 These services aim to promote the health and well-being of both the mother and the unborn or newborn child, addressing the specific challenges and risks associated with substance abuse during the perinatal period.

 Center Point DAAC's perinatal program offers transportation that is provided to and from treatment with co-op childcare.
 You will be provided a nutritious snack and sessions covering topics centered around pregnancy and parenting.
 These topics include denial management, relapse prevention, coping skills, nutritional education, life skills, and developmental screening for participating children.
 Clients attend sessions daily Monday – Friday for an average length of 9-12 months.